-- Deriving SEDs for calibration stars from colors and reference catalog classifications. - Utilizing additional information from wavelength-dependent photometric calibration built by the calibration products production to convert observed flux to a flux through a standard atmosphere. - Fitting zeropoint and possibly perturbations to all CCDs on multiple visits simultaneously after matching to reference catalog.
+- Deriving SEDs for a suitable set of stars from colors and reference catalog classifications: e.g. spectral type. - Fitting a smoothly varying zeropoint to all CCDs on multiple visits simultaneously after matching to reference catalog.

 The first step is to solve: